hayleyso/mastermind/README.md

 - **New Game**: Enables players to start a new game with a different mode or level, providing variety in gameplay.

 ## Javadocs
-For detailed API documentation, you can view the [Javadocs](https://hayleyso.github.io/mastermind/) of this project.
+For detailed API documentation, you can view the [Javadocs](https://hayleyso.github.io/mastermind/) for this project.

 ## Prerequisites
 Before you begin, ensure you have the following installed: